dmulligan/dmulligan.github.io/_posts/2013-10-06-Raspberry-Pi-Megatools.md

 title: Raspberry Pi - Megatools
 ---

-At the moment, I'm using Amazon S3 to store video from my CCTV, but I wanted to play around with using [Mega.co.nz](http://mega.co.nz) as its free for the first 10 GBs of data.
+At the moment, I'm using Amazon S3 to store video from my CCTV, but I wanted to play around with using [Mega.co.nz](http://mega.co.nz) as it is free for the first 10 GBs of data.
 The first step was to get [Megatools](http://megatools.megous.com/) installed and setup on my Pi.
 This required me to download and build the megatools source code using the following commands:

 	$ cd ~
 	$ sudo apt-get install gcc build-essential libcurl4-openssl-dev libglib2.0-dev glib-networking